cefn/watchable/packages/nevermore/README.md

 ## Writing your own `nevermore` strategies

 Developers can add e.g. a CircuitBreaker strategy of their own to extend the richness of their nevermore pipeline.
-You can pass your piped strategies in the `pipes` option to be placed upstream of strategies specified in the other options.

 For reference a _**passthru**_ `Strategy` is included in source.
 This is a no-op strategy that is suitable as a starting point for your own strategies.
 Its